-Pembina's infrastructure, technologies and data are becoming increasingly integrated, which creates a risk that the failure of one system could lead to failure of other systems which may also have an impact on the Company's physical assets.
-There is also a risk of a cyber-attack targeting the industry is also increasing.
-A breach in the security or failure of Pembina's information technology could result in operational outages, delays, damage to assets or the environment, reputational harm, lost profits, lost data and other adverse outcomes.
-Pembina's security strategy focuses on information technology security risk management, which includes continuous monitoring, threat detection and an incident response protocol.
+Pembina's infrastructure, technologies and data are becoming increasingly integrated.
+Such integration creates a risk that the failure of one system could lead to failure of other systems which may also have an impact on the Company's physical assets and its ability to safely operate such assets.
+Furthermore, Pembina and its third-party vendors collect and store sensitive data in the ordinary course of business, including personal identification information of employees as well as proprietary business information and that of the Company's customers, suppliers, investors and other stakeholders.
+There is an increasing risk of a cyber-attack targeting the industry and any breach in the security or failure of Pembina's information technology could result in operational outages, delays, damage to assets or the environment, reputational harm, lost profits, lost data and other adverse outcomes for which Pembina could be held liable, all of which could adversely affect Pembina's reputation, business, operations or financial results.
+As a result of a cyber-attack or security breach, Pembina could also be liable under laws that protect the privacy of personal information or subject to regulatory penalties.